Spomky-Labs/otphp/doc/index.md

 # How to use

 To create an OTP object, just use the static `generate` method.
 Your object will be able to generate passwords.
-Note that the method will require a PSR-20 Clock in the next major release.
+Note that the method will require a PSR-20 Clock implementation in the next major release (v12.0).
-It is higly recommended to pass it as first argument to the `generate` method in version 11.4+ to avoid any issue in the future.
+It is highly recommended to pass it as argument to the `generate` method in version 11.4+ to avoid any issue in the future.

 ```php
 <?php